xsnpdngv/xsnpdngv.github.io/_posts/2017-05-06-Vim-clipboard.md

 # Downside

-Without even assigning the unnamed register to the X11-clipboard, when X11 forwarding is active, Vim connects to it (except for MacVim).
-A slow remote connection might cause Vim to connect to the clipboard slowly, so it results noticable delay in starting.
+Even without assigning the unnamed register to the X11-clipboard, when X11 forwarding is active, Vim connects to it (except for MacVim).
+A slow remote connection might cause Vim to connect to the clipboard very slowly, so it results noticable delay in starting.
 In such annoying cases it might be better to make Vim not to connect to the clipboard.

 ```vimscript